Frequently Asked Questions

 Tattoo costs vary greatly due to the artist’s skill level and demand.
 Some studios charge by the piece, some charge by the hour.
 We charge by the hour.
-Joshua, Bacon and Rachel’s hourly rates are $150.
+Bacon, Ashton’s hourly rates are $150.
 Rachel charges $160.
 Tim charges $180 an hour, and James charges $180 an hour with a four hour minimum (as of June 2012).
-We require a deposit equal to one hour of the artist’s rate to hold an appointment.
+We require a deposit equal to one hour of the artist’s rate to hold an appointment unless otherwise stated.

 Should I tip my tattoo artist?
 Is it required?